Skip to main content

 Benefiber vs. Metamucil: Differences, similarities, and which is better for you

 Fiber is a key component of a healthy diet.
 Fiber helps with bowel regularity and colon health.
 Fiber adds bulk to the stool and holds water, making stools easier to pass.
-There are other potential benefits to healthy fiber intake such as lower incidences of heart disease, better control of blood sugar, and healthy weight maintenance.
+Healthy fiber intake has other potential benefits, such as lower incidences of heart disease, better control of blood sugar, and healthy weight maintenance.

 Main differences between Benefiber and Metamucil